-360 5.5 Further elements of uncertainty
+5.3 Further elements of uncertainty

-In the calibration of the BDA-based threshold and in the assumptions of the developed method used to assess the uncertainty, it is possible to identify some elements that may introduce further uncertainty, beyond that considered in this analysis, in the calculation of the event characteristics and, consequently, in the estimate of the threshold.
+In the calibration of the BDA-based threshold and in the assumptions of the developed method used to assess the uncertainty, it is possible to identify some elements that may introduce further uncertainty, beyond that considered in this analysis, in the calculation of the event characteristics and, consequently, in the estimate of the mean threshold (Fig. 11).
+This low uncertainty is mainly due to zero variability of 48 events outputs: since the (I,D) points of these events are located in the same positions in all the 5000 MC simulations, they propagate zero threshold.
 Firstly, the variability ranges and the probability distributions of the parameters and data, namely the uncertainty characterisation of the variables, are uncertain.

-365 Secondly, the equations of the BDA may be uncertain since they are based on some simplifications and hypothesis.
+Secondly, the equations of the BDA may be uncertain since they are based on some simplifications and hypothesis.
 Finally, the radar data may be affected by uncertainty due to other sources of error, beyond the beam shielding one (considered in this analysis), such as signal attenuation in heavy rain or wet radome attenuation (Marra et al., 2014).
 Nevertheless, at the present state of the research, it is not possible to assess the impact of these uncertainties on the event characteristics estimate and further study is required.

-370 6 Conclusions
+6 Conclusions

-This study has aimed to assess the effects of the uncertainty in the physical and morphological parameters and data on the BDA-based threshold calibration to evaluate the method robustness.
+This study has aimed to assess the effects of the uncertainty in the threshold computation.
+Moreover, physical and morphological parameters and data on the BDA-based threshold calibration to evaluate the method robustness.
 To that end, a suitable methodology composed of two MC cascade simulations has been developed and applied to a specific study area and dataset.
 The first MC simulation has allowed examining the uncertainty propagation in the event characteristics estimate.
-The results have highlighted that the most of the
+The results have highlighted that the (I,D) couples can be affected by both high and low variability.

-- 375 events (i.e. 48 events out of 84) are characterised by zero variability in the estimation of the (I, D) couples can be affected by both high and low variability while the duration and the intensity related to the remaining events are affected by variability, that can be low or high depending on the event.
 Overall, the duration has found to be the most variable outcome in relative term while I, thanks to the average procedure, has a lower relative variability.
-In absolute term, the variability of the (I, D) couples differs greatly between the events and the D and I distributions tend to be skewed to the right and left respectively.
-Moreover, - 380 considering the mean values of the events with non-zero variability (36 events out of 84), the uncertainty in the variables tends to provide slightly longer durations and slightly smaller intensities with respect to the reference ones.
+In absolute term, the variability of the deviation between the MC results and the reference values has been analysed both in term of (I, D) couple estimation and threshold computation.
+As evident from Fig.12, most events are characterised by B_D and B_I equal or close to 1.
+However, the duration bias of some events is high.
+Despite this, the reference threshold is very close to the threshold computed with COUPLES differs greatly between the events and the MC mean value of a Dand b and is contained in the uncertainty area (Fig. 13).
+This means that if the uncertainty analysis has been done during the calibration of the I distributions tend to be skewed to the right and left respectively.
+Moreover, considering the mean values of the events with non-zero variability (36 events out of 84), the uncertainty in the variables tends to provide slightly longer durations and slightly smaller intensities with respect to the reference ones.
 Notwithstanding, the second MC simulation has shown that the threshold computation is affected by small variability.
 The low dispersion of the threshold coefficients is mainly due to the 48 events with zero variability.
-As a result, the BDA method, applied to the considered dataset, can be described as robust since it provides a calibrated threshold low sensitive to the considered uncertainty in the parameters - 385 and data.
-This is also highlighted from the consistency between the uncertainty analysis mean threshold and the reference one.
-Overall, the results of this analysis can be useful to calibrate a BDA-based threshold for a different study area since the investigation has highlighted the main eritical elements that could undermine the BDA robustness.
-In particular, given a debris flow and the related rainfall event, it was noted that some event features are correlated with the variability of D and I. The percentage of the needed rainfall volume and the available one in the main part of the hyetograph is positive correlated with the - 390 absolute variability of D. Moreover, the shape of the main part of the hyetograph, described by the ratio between the maximum and the mean intensity, is positive correlated with the non-null absolute variability of I. Therefore, given an event, these trends can be used to presume the possible variability in the estimate of D and I, without carrying out a specific uncertainty analysis.
+As a result, the BDA method, applied to the considered dataset, can be described as robust since it provides a calibrated threshold low sensitive to the considered uncertainty in the parameters and data.
+This is also highlighted from the consistency between the uncertainty analysis mean threshold and the mean threshold had been accepted, there would have been no large variations reference one.